haam-community/haam-summer-school/docs/2024/README.md

 ## What

-The **Ancient Metagenomics Summer School** is a 5 day **practical** workshop ('block praktikum').
-Attendees who participated in the entire course will receive 1.5 ECTS points (40 hours of instruction and practicals) from the Jena School for Microbial Communications graduate school (Friedrich Schiller Universität Jena) and a Certificate of Participation by Harvard University.
+The **HAAM Summer School** is a 3 day workshop, with a mix of theoretical and practical sessions.
+Our first Summer School, with the motto *‘Connecting the past, present, and future’*, will cover different aspects of human ancient DNA (aDNA) research, including both technical and ethical challenges and considerations and when working with human skeletal remains and human genetic data.

-The course is taught by active researchers of the SPAAM Community (including MPI-EVA in Germany, Harvard University in the US, SciLifeLab in Sweden, and University of Vienna in Austria) and supported by the Werner Siemens Foundation, in collaboration with the Max Planck Harvard Center for the Archaeoscience of the Ancient Mediterranean (MHAAM), the Leibniz Institute for Natural Product Research and Infection Biology, and the Jena School for Microbial Communications.
-The course coordinators are Dr. James Fellows Yates (james_fellows_yates@eva.mpg.de) and Prof. Dr. Christina Warinner (christina_warinner@eva.mpg.de).
+The Summer School will be held in a 100% virtual format to maximise accessibility and inclusivity for attendees worldwide, particularly for those working in lower-income countries and/or with limited funding, and to ensure that all participants can have equal access to content and interactions, as well as any network opportunities that could stem from the summer school, regardless where they are based.

-The course will be following the content in the (draft) [Introduction to Ancient Metagenomics textbook](https://www.spaam-community.org/intro-to-ancient-metagenomics-book/).
+The course is planned by active researchers of the HAAM-community (including The Francis Crick Institute (UK), MPI-EVA (DE), Globe Institute (DK), University College Dublin (IE) & University of Zurich (CH)).
+[Instructors](/2024/instructors.md) of the course are volunteers teaching during the period of the Summer School.
+The summer school is supported by Max Planck Institute for Evolutionary Anthropology and the International Society of Biomolecular Archaeology.

 ## Who